 - geoscientific research policy, planning, evaluation and reporting; and

 - on programs with a significant ICT component in the utilities sector.

 David has been a passionate and active volunteer for over 40 years – most recently in the community and not-for-profit sectors, but also in rural communities, on scientific research projects, and in primary, secondary and community sporting programs.
-He is a registered Community Volunteer with Australian Business Volunteers (ABV) since 1992 and with Indigenous Community Volunteers (ICV) since 2007.

 - Certificate IV (Business Governance), Australian Institute of Community Directors, 2009

 - Diploma (Industrial Psychology), South Australian Institute of Technology, 1992